renproject/darknode-cli/README.md

 darknode refund YOUR-DARKNODE-NAME --all
 ```

-> The refund is currently disabled until the next version of the Darknode Registry is deployed, the darknode refund option will not succeed.
-However, the darknode refund --all option will succeed.
+> The refund is currently disabled until the next version of the Darknode Registry is deployed, the `darknode refund` command will not succeed.
+However, the `darknode refund --all` command will succeed.